 At the same time, Health Savings Accounts (HSAs), Flexible Savings Accounts (FSAs) and Health Reimbursement Accounts (HRAs) provide consumers with tax-advantaged financial tools which get them more involved in their healthcare decisions.
 Using these accounts to pay for healthcare expenses enables consumers to gain a better understanding of their healthcare costs.

 Transparency for physicians

 In the traditional healthcare model, physicians have no financial responsibility for the quality of care delivered by their referral partners.
-With increased emphasis on accountable care, physicians are becoming liable not just for the quality of services they provide, but also those delivered by their referral partners.
-As a result, physicians – especially those participating in value-based contracts – now want to know which potential referral partners have demonstrated the best patient outcomes.
+With more emphasis on accountable care, physicians are becoming liable not just for the quality of services they provide, but also those delivered by their referral partners.
+As a result, physicians – especially those participating in value-based contracts – now want to know which potential referral partners have the best patient outcomes.